Austin Odhiambo

-Austin Odhiambo Otieno (born 16 April 2001 in Siaya) is a Kenyan attacking midfielder currently in the ranks of Kenyan Premier League side Gor Mahia FC, and the Kenya's national team, Harambee Stars.
+Austin Odhiambo Otieno (born 16 April 2001) is a Kenyan footballer who plays as an attacking midfielder for club Nejmeh and the Kenya national team.

+Club career

-He formerly turned out for AFC Leopards, and has been part of the Kenya U20, and U23 sides.
+Odhiambo formerly turned out for AFC Leopards.
+He then moved to Gor Mahia in 2021.
 On 26 July 2024, he was named the 2023–24 Kenyan Premier League Most Valuable Player.

+International career

+Odhiambo had been part of the Kenya U20 and U23 sides.

 Odhiambo made his debut for Kenya in 2024, playing and scoring in the 2024 COSAFA Cup.